pkscout/rpi.screencontrol/README.md

 These are special actions to take when certain conditions are true.  `ScreenOff` turns the screen off, `ScreenOn` with a level changes the screen brightness to the given level (from 1 to 100).

 * `timedtriggers = <list>` (default `[]`)
 This is a list of times to trigger an action.
 Each entry is itself a list.
-The first item is a time (in a valid format), the second time is the action (`ScreenOff` or `ScreenOn` with a brightness level) and the last item (which is optional) is a string of either `weekdays` or `weekends` indicating whether the trigger runs only certain parts of the week.
+The first item is a time (in 24h format), the second item is the action (`ScreenOff` or `ScreenOn` with a brightness level) and the last item (which is optional) is a string of either `weekdays` or `weekends` indicating whether the trigger runs only certain parts of the week.

 * `which_camera = <str>` (default `pi`)
 Which device to use as a light sensor.
 The default is to use a Raspberry Pi camera.
 If you are using an i2c based light sensor, change this to `ambient`.